johnlafata/johnlafata.github.io/README-ARCH-INFRA.md

 This link presents my evaluation of github hooks for [secret scanning](./doc/security/REPO-SECURITY-README.md).
 I'm going to use this as a starting point for protecting myself from accidentally deploying secrets or tokens to my repos.

-## Integrate with a secrets manager
+## Integrate secrets to your application
 ### Building a .env File for Password Management

 To manage passwords and other sensitive information securely, you can use a `.env` file.
 This file will store your environment variables, which can then be accessed by your application.